Ranches Of Montauk Park, Missouri

 1. WHERE IS THE PROPERTY LOCATED?

-This property is located only 14.1 miles east from Salem, Missouri in Dent County.
+This property is located only 14.1 miles west from Salem, Missouri in Dent County.

 2. WHAT IS THE AVERAGE ELEVATION OF THE PROPERTY?